gimite/web-socket-js/README.md

 3. Make sure you do NOT open your HTML page as local file e.g. file:///.../sample.html. web-socket-js doesn't work on local file.
 Open it via Web server e.g. http:///.../sample.html.

-4. If you are NOT using web-socket-ruby as your WebSocket server, you need to place Flash socket policy file on your server.
+4. If you are NOT using web-socket-ruby or em-websocket as your WebSocket server, you need to place Flash socket policy file on your server.
 See "Flash socket policy file" section below for details.

 5. Check if sample.html bundled with web-socket-js works.